Oromo Liberation Front

-The Oromo Liberation Front (Adda Bilisummaa Oromoo, abbreviated: ABO; English abbreviation: OLF) is an Oromo nationalist political party formed in 1973 to promote self-determination for the Oromo people inhabiting today's Oromia Region and Oromia Zone in the Amhara Region of Ethiopia.
-The OLF has offices in Addis Ababa, Washington, D.C. and Berlin from where it operates Amharic and Oromo radio stations.
+The Oromo Liberation Front (Adda Bilisummaa Oromoo, abbreviated: ABO; English abbreviation: OLF) is an Oromo nationalist political party formed in 1973 to promote self-determination and the independence for the Oromo people inhabiting today's Oromia Region and Oromia Zone in the Amhara Region of Ethiopia.
+The OLF has offices in Addis Ababa, Washington, D.C., and Berlin, from which it operates radio stations that broadcast in Amharic and Oromo.

-Not to be confused with the Oromo Liberation Army, which is the now independent former military wing of the OLF after disagreement with the OLF leadership over disarmament.
+The OLF is not to be confused with the Oromo Liberation Army, which is the now independent former military wing of the OLF.
+The OLA split from the OLF following disagreements over disarmament.

 History

-The Oromo remained independent until the last quarter of the 19th century, when they lost their sovereignty and were conquered by Abyssinia.
-Oppression was harsh under the imperial rule of Haile Selassie, of the Amhara ethnic group.
-Under the Haile Selassie regime Oromo was banned from education, and use in administration.
-The Amhara culture dominated throughout the eras of military and monarchic rule.
-Both the Haile Selassie and the Derg government relocated numerous Amharas into southern Ethiopia where they served in government administration, courts, church and even in school, where Oromo texts were eliminated and replaced by Amharic.
-The Abyssinian elites perceived the Oromo identity and languages as an obstacle to the expansion of Ethiopian national identity.
+The Oromo people, an ethnic group native to the Oromia Region of Ethiopia, remained independent until the last quarter of the nineteenth century, when they lost their sovereignty and were conquered by Abyssinia.
+The Oromos suffered harsh oppression under the imperial rule of Haile Selassie, who was ethnically Oromo and Amhara.
+Under the Haile Selassie regime, the Oromo language was banned from schools and government.
+These changes initiated a period of Amhara cultural dominance lasting much of the twentieth century.
+Both the Haile Selassie and the Derg governments relocated numerous Amhara into southern Ethiopia, where they served in government, courts, churches, and schools, where Oromo texts were eliminated and replaced by Amharic ones.
+The Abyssinian elites perceived the Oromo identity and language as an obstacle to the expansion of Ethiopian national identity.

 In 1967, the regime of Haile Selassie I outlawed the Mecha and Tuluma Self-Help Association (MTSHA) and later instigated a wave of mass arrests and killings of its members and leaders.
-Prominent military officer and leader of the association, Colonel General Tadesse Birru, was also arrested.
-This reaction by the regime had been caused by the popularity of the organization among the Oromos and its links to the Bale Oromo resistance movement.
+Prominent military officer and leader of the association Tadesse Birru was also arrested.
+This reaction by the regime was caused by the popularity of the MTSHA among the Oromo, as well as its links to the Bale Oromo resistance movement.

 One of the association's members, Hussein Sora, escaped to Somalia in 1967.
-He and other Oromo refugees formed a rebel group called the Ethiopian National Liberation Front of which he was named Secretary General.
+He and other Oromo refugees formed a rebel group called the Ethiopian National Liberation Front, of which Sora was named Secretary General.
 The ENLF soon moved to Yemen and began training members of the Oromo diaspora.

-The first attempt to enter the country was commanded by Jaarraa Abbaa Gadaa but it failed when Somali security forces tracked down the members and arrested them trying to enter Ethiopia through northern Somalia.
-The second attempt proved to be more successful and the second group of rebels made camp in the Chercher Mountains.
-At this point, the group decided to operate under the name of "Oromo" instead of "Ethiopia.
+The first attempt by the ENLF to enter the country was directed by Jaarraa Abbaa Gadaa, but it failed when Somali security forces tracked down the militants and arrested them while trying to enter Ethiopia through northern Somalia.
+The second attempt proved more successful and the second group of rebels made camp in the Chercher Mountains.
+At this point, the group decided to operate under the name "Oromo" instead of "Ethiopian."